 Sure enough, the power went out a couple of times but it always came back on between batterings.
 Then it went out and stayed out, and as far as you can tell so did the rest of the city.

 You are able to get scattered bits of information from what people still had access to the internet or phone service, and it turns out the problem is much bigger than you initially thought.

 Power is out across the vast majority of New England, and the only places that still have lights on in the city have their own dedicated power generation facilities, or access to backup power sources.

 Hopefully, that includes your local clinic and hospitals because your partner remains gravely ill from an existing condition and is getting worse.
 It has been an absolute nightmare trying to get her in to see a doctor through all the attendant chaos.

 The situation at large is deteriorating.
-A couple of days without power, and the gremlins have all come out to play, with crime going through the roof, and police response being gravely hampered.
+A couple of days without power, and the gremlins have all come out to play, with police response being gravely hampered.
 Hospitals and clinics are overwhelmed with cases great and small, and organization is suffering, increasing lead times.

 Mercifully, you were able to reach your usual doctor down at his local clinic, and he agreed that your partner needs emergency care.
 He told you to head to the local hospital, and he would get in touch with someone there to pave the way for you.

 You have been waiting for a couple of hours after checking in, and there does not seem to be the first sign of anyone attending to your partner.
 Whether or not your doc made the call remains unknown.